 [If you want to address issues related to senior living (independent living, assisted living, memory care and continuing care retirement communities), please see the guidelines for our sister publication McKnight’s Senior Living at www.mcknightsseniorliving.com.]

 Second, any submission must be unique to McKnight’s Long-Term Care News.
 In other words, no newsletter reruns or mass-pitched materials will be accepted.
-If it’s on a common topic or one that you’ve written about before, the headline and opening portions can be recast, and the article can be organized a little differently.
+If it’s on a common topic or one that you’ve written about before, please recast it (new headline, opening and some other changes) before submitting to us.

 Guest submissions should focus on thought leadership for long-term care stakeholders.
 They should not promote a particular company or product / service.